wpi-pw/acf-wpi/readme.txt

 * PHP version 7.1 or greater (PHP 7.2 or greater is recommended)
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)

-Visit the [ACF plus server requirements documentation](https://acf.plus/server-requirements/) for a detailed list of server requirements.
+Visit the [ACF wpi server requirements documentation](https://acf.wpi.pw/server-requirements/) for a detailed list of server requirements.

 = Manual installation =